 Emily Kieson M.S., PgDip, ESMHL, PhD (Oklahoma, USA)

 Emily is a member of the Board in MiMer and serves as our secretary.
-She is also our conctact person and program directior in regards to trainings in US (together with Kate Causbie), and is leading our research departement together with Francesca Gatti.
-Together with Katarina Lundgren she is also responsible for developing our educational material.
+She is the director or our research department, which she leads together with Francesca Gatti.
+Emily is also our contact person and program director in US (together with Kate Causbie), Together with Katarina Lundgren she is also responsible for creating and developing our educational material.

 Emily has spent almost 20 years as a multi-disciplinary trainer and instructor in both Texas and Oklahoma and became interested in equine-assisted activities and therapies about ten years ago.
 She has been trained in EAGALA, Natural Lifemanship, and the Professional Association of Therapeutic Horsemanship (PATH) in which she is certified as an Equine Specialist in Mental Health and Learning.
 It was during these trainings that she discovered the lack of research in horse-human interactions and became interested (honestly, obsessed) with developing the science in this field.
 Specifically, Emily is interested in understanding how horses interact with humans in ways that mimic social bonding to help develop better models of equine-assisted psychotherapy that use equine interactions to parallel interpersonal relationships.
 She also has ambitions of using this to help individuals create better relationships with their horses at home and create more centralized educational resources for horse owners and equine practitioners.

 In addition to working on her doctorate at OSU, Emily is a therapeutic riding instructor at a PATH facility in Stillwater and collaborates with various equine therapy facilities in Oklahoma for both research and therapy for all sectors of society.